What are the requirements to participate in Waukee APEX?

 Is this experience only for students who are not sure about their future careers?

 Whether you are “sure” of your career or not, APEX is an experience that allows students to explore their passions.
-After learning technical skills in your field of study, you will be able to choose projects that specifically align with your interests.
-APEX also helps find job shadowing and internship experiences that correlate with your interests.
+After learning technical skills in your field of study, you will be able to choose projects that specifically align with your interests and further your skills.
+APEX also helps find job shadowing experiences that correlate with your interests.

 Is APEX a trade school or vocational program?